minecraftforum/rules-archive/rules/mapping_and_modding/rules.markdown

 * Must follow tagging format.
 * Must have an installation guide.
 * Any required permissions must be displayed in the original post.
-* NO asking or pressuring for mods to update.
+* NO asking or pressuring for mods to update

 ### WIP Mods